 Quentin is also a consultant with expertise in startup business development, entrepreneurship, nonprofits, fundraising, human resources, construction project management, executive sales and marketing and older adult wellness & fitness.
 He is currently CEO of Aspire Care Corporation.

 Jack Perkins.
 Jack is a retired educator, having served 25 years in both secondary and higher education.
 He has also spent the last ten years serving in multiple roles for various non-profits.
 He has also worked as a consultant to help individuals and organizations understand and cope with the effects of stress and trauma.
 Jack lives in the Twin Cities with his wife, Karina, and their cat, Gus.
 They are the proud parents of four amazing children who live, work, and attend school in Georgia and Oklahoma.

-David’s experience brings a fresh, new look at how traditional African American gospel can blend with current contemporary music.
-His artistic vision and creativity motivate the choir to perform at the highest standards.
+David’s experience brings a fresh new look at how traditional African American gospel can blend with current contemporary music.
+His creative energy and vision have propelled the Twin Cities Community Gospel Choir to perform at the highest musical standards.

 Susan Hanna-Bibus, Executive Director.
 Susan is a strategic thinker with over 30 years of effectiveness in the nonprofit arts sector.
 She has a proven track record of success in program development, fiscal management, team-building, grant writing and other fundraising, and marketing.
 Past employers include the Minneapolis College of Art and Design, Minnesota Opera Company, and Minnetonka Music Association.
 Most recently she served as co-executive director of the Hopkins Center for the Arts where she had primary responsibility for arts programming and marketing, and where she founded the Friends of HCA, the fundraising and community outreach arm of the Center.
 Her passion is to connect artists with audiences and to integrate the arts into the community.